erikhazzard/PubSubWithProxyExample/README.md

 over 100k connected clients at 10k messages/sec with all clients subscribing to a single channel.

+This is not a ready-to-go npm installable package; this is just an example of a potential architecture implementation using Redis PubSub and locally proxying connections to reduce Redis load.

 This is achieved by having each instance proxy subscriptions to a single (or small number) of redis connections, so that while each instance may have hundreds or thousands of subscribers, a single subscriber to redis is shared amongst them.